vanshi-10/Induction-Programme/README.md

 ### 🕥9:30Am-10:30AM
+####  English lecture by professor Astik Sharma:
+- Introduction with classmates.
+- Asked everyone to describe themselves and asked our strengths and weaknesses.
+- Encouraged everyone to work for their communication skills.

 ### 🕦10:30AM- 11:30AM
+#### Maths lecture by professor Rajbir Kaur:<br>
+Discussion about some previous class 12 maths topics like matrices , differentiation,differential equation.

+### 🕦11:30AM- 12:30PM
+#### BEEE Lecture by prof. Ranvir Kaur:
+introduction about the syllabus and some previous 12 class topics like semiconductors, load, voltage etc. and gave notes regarding the same.
+Discussion about the load in localities ,the reason for power cutting in areas.

 ## 🔗**DAY 6**<br>
 *6 August 2025*<br>

+### 🕥9:30Am-10:30AM
+#### BEEE Lecture by prof. Ranvir kaur:
+Gave lecture for the topics in the syllabus and notes were provided for the same.
+### 🕦10:30AM- 11:30AM
+### PEER TO PEER LECTURE:
+Lecture was given by seniors about the college and told basics of c++ language .
+### 🕦11:30AM- 12:30PM
+LUNCH BREAK 🍽️
+### 🕦12:30PM- 2:00PM
+Lecture by the chief guest and trustee of the gndec college.
+He interacted with students and gave them some valuable advises on career .
+### 🕦2:00PM-4:00PM
+#### Lecture by Dr. Lakhvir khanna (incharge of CML):
+Introduced students to CML (Centre for Multifaceted Learning).
+CML helps students build important life skills like communication and technology-related skills.
+It conduct several workshops for students to learn new things and practice on building their skills.<br>
+Students were also introduced to the SWAYAM ,NPETL portal, which offers many learning opportunities for students to gain more knowledge from the professors from seven elite IIT's.
+With this students can earn certificates which can be useful for further internships and jobs..

 ## 🔗**DAY 7**<br>
 *7 August 2025*<br>

+### 🕥9:30AM-10:30AM
+Lecture by Dr. Parminder Singh(Dean student welfare):
+Spoke about making the most of our four years by:
+Enjoying the journey by participating in other activities which will helpl in skill development.
+Focusing on our goals.
+Working on our limitations.
+Introduced various college facilities provided like dispensory, ambulance, bank, atm etc. and facilities provided in hostels.
+Introduced various socities and clubs .
+### 🕥10:30AM-11:30AM
+#### Lecture by Dr. Amit Kamra(incharge of DMC):
+Shared how the club was formed.
+Explained how students can join.
+Discussed GNE’s growth in the field of digital marketing with student involvement.
+Videos made by students was also shown which got positions in various competetion appreciating theier efforts and encouraging others to join.
+Announced a competition of making reels and videos on the GNE induction program .
+### 🕥11:30AM-12:30PM
+Lecture was given by Dr. Randhir singh on "CONDUCT OF EXAMINATION".
+He told the exam pattern , the mid semester and end semester examinations and about the compulsion of having 75% attendence in every subject else students who fail to do so will be fined with 15000 rupee per subject they have been detained.
+He also told about the makeup exam in which if the students get failed in theory exam can reapear if they have scored more than 60% in their internal exams.
+### 🕥12:30PM-1:30PM
+LUNCH BREAK🍽️

+### 🕥1:30PM-2:30PM
+#### Chemistry lecture by prof. Rajvir Kaur:
+Introduction about the syllabus and advised all the students to take part in activities also along with studies .

+### 🕥2:30PM-3:30PM
+#### PEER TO PEER SESSION:
+Lecture was given by seniors on basics of c++ language and interacted with students .

 ## 🔗**DAY 8**<br>
 *8 August 2025*<br>
+ID CARD FORMATION <br>
+Maths lecture was given by prof. Randhir Singh on partial differentiation..

+#### *THE INDUCTION PROGRAMME MADE ME REALISE THAT COLLEGE IS NOT ONLY ABOUT ACADEMICS BUT ALSO PERSONAL GROWTH..*